SAEON/academic-kickstart/content/authors/jasper/_index.md

   url: "www.saeon.ac.za"

 # Short bio (displayed in user profile at end of posts)
-bio: We do research on global change in the Fynbos Biome.
+bio: I do research on global change in the Fynbos Biome.

 research:
 - Water